Pelosi accuses U.S. Attorney General of going 'rogue' in Ukraine case

 Democrats say the Ukraine reports raised serious concerns that Trump’s actions have jeopardized national security and the integrity of U.S. elections.

+More than 300 former national security officials from both Republican and Democratic administrations on Friday endorsed the House’s impeachment inquiry, saying they did not prejudge the outcome but wanted to know more facts.

-The impeachment inquiry is casting a new pall over Trump’s presidency just months after he emerged from the cloud cast by Special Counsel Robert Mueller’s investigation into whether he colluded with Russia in the 2016 election.
+The impeachment inquiry has cast a new pall over Trump’s presidency just months after he emerged from the shadow cast by Special Counsel Robert Mueller’s investigation into whether he colluded with Russia in the 2016 election.

 Trump has reacted furiously, accusing Democrats of launching another “witch hunt.”

-After saying on Thursday that whoever fed the whistleblower information were as good as spies, he said on Friday that the whistleblower may have been a lone wolf “partisan operative.”

-Trump said on Twitter that “there may not have even been somebody else, a leaker or spy, feeding it to him or her?”

-Democrats on the House and Senate Intelligence Committees are pushing for testimony from as many as a dozen current and former White House aides who might be able to corroborate the account of the unidentified whistleblower.
+Democrats on the House and Senate Intelligence Committees are pushing for testimony from Barr, Secretary of State Mike Pompeo, and as many as a dozen current and former White House aides who might be able to corroborate the account of the unidentified whistleblower.

-House Intelligence Committee Democrats are also pushing to summon Barr and Giuliani, who has acted as a front-line defender and investigator for Trump in connection with the Ukraine controversy, sources said.
+House Intelligence Committee Democrats are also pushing to summon Giuliani, who has acted as a front-line defender and investigator for Trump in connection with the Ukraine controversy, sources said.

 Three House committees said they would issue subpoenas to the White House and State Department as soon as Friday if the Trump administration missed a Thursday deadline to send a wide range of documents related to its dealings with Ukraine.

-Reporting by Susan Cornwell, Patricia Zengerle, Mark Hosenball, Susan Heavey, Doina Chiacu and Makini Brice; Writing by Doina Chiacu, Editing by Timothy Heritage and Alistair Bell
+Reporting by Susan Cornwell, Patricia Zengerle, Mark Hosenball, Susan Heavey, Doina Chiacu, Steve Holland, David Morgan and Makini Brice; Writing by Doina Chiacu and Roberta Rampton, Editing by Timothy Heritage, Alistair Bell and Daniel Wallis